Xcalizorz/XlsToXlsx/Readme.md

 ### Use the program

 Please keep in mind, this is a Python3.x project.

     Run __main__.py

     Select the path to the directory with the files you want to convert.

 ## What happens

     1. A copy of the directory will be created
-      1. Directoryname + "new"
+      1. Directory name + "new"
     2. All .xls files will be converted to .xlsx
     3. Old .xls files will be deleted from the new directory